JetBrains/rider-trx-plugin/README.md

 ## Usage

-To use the TRX Support Plugin, there are 4 options:
+To use the TRX Test Reports Plugin, there are 4 options:

 1. **Context Menu**:
    - Right-click on a TRX file in the file editor or project view.